alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 ![polyfit_std_bern_reg_100]({{ "/assets/polyfit_std_bern_reg_100.png" | absolute_url }})

-Appears _slightly worse_ than what we achieved by directly fitting the Bernstein form, but appears close.
+Again,  _slightly worse_ than what we achieved by directly fitting the Bernstein form, but appears close.

-From a practical perspective, this little trick has little value.
-First, there two technical reasons: manually fitting models rather than relying on standard tools, such as _SciKit-Learn_ appears to be troublesome, and in terms of computational efficiency, we need to deal with the additional matrix $$\mathbf{Q}_n$$.
-But most importantly, the standard Vandermonde matrix _and_ the basis transition matrix $$\mathbf{Q}_n$$ are _extremely_ ill conditioned.
-This makes it harder to use them in practice and get good results in larger scale problems, regardless of if we solve analytically, or we chose a gradient-based optimizer such as SGD or Adam.
-This is exactly the reason our results were slightly worse - they are  mathematically equivalent, but are harder to precisely compute numerically.
+There two technical issues with our idea.
+First, manually fitting models rather than relying on standard tools, such as _SciKit-Learn_ appears to be troublesome, and in terms of computational efficiency, we need to deal with the additional matrix $$\mathbf{Q}_n$$.
+Second, and most importantly, the standard Vandermonde matrix _and_ the basis transition matrix $$\mathbf{Q}_n$$ are _extremely_ ill conditioned.
+This makes hard to actually solve the fitting problem and obtain coefficients that are close to the true optimal coefficients.
+This is true regardless if we chose direct matrix inversion, CVXPY, or an SGD-based optimizer from PyTorch or TensorFlow.

-Due to inefficiency and ill conditioning  this trick has a little value in practice, but provides us with an important insight.
-We see that achieving good regularization requires a sophisticated **non-diagonal**  matrix in the regularization term.
-It's not a formal statement, but probably any "good" basis will have a non-diagonal transition matrix.
-This means that the _standard trick in ML of rescaling features to have unit variance, or min-max scaling, applied to the standard Vandermonde matrix $$\mathbf{V}$$, has a little chance of success_.
+Due to inefficiency and ill conditioning this trick has a little value in practice.
+But provides us with an important insight: achieving good regularization requires a sophisticated **non-diagonal**  matrix in the regularization term.
+It's not a formal statement, but probably any "good" basis will have a non-diagonal transition matrix to the standard basis.
+This means that _fitting a polynomial in the standard basis using typical ML tricks of rescaling the columns of the Vandermonde matrix has a little chance of success_.
+And it doesn't matter if we rescale using min-max scaling, or standardization to zero mean and unit variance.
+To fit a polynomial, we need to use a "good" basis directly.

 # Conclusion